Executive Vice President & General Manager, Winnipeg Jets

 Cheveldayoff spent four seasons with the Brandon Wheat Kings of the WHL where he played in 214 games and collecting 81 points (12g, 69a) as well as 759 penalty minutes.

-Kevin and his wife, Janet, have one son, Chase, and one daughter, Alexi.
+Cheveldayoff and his wife, Janet, have one son, Chase, and one daughter, Alexi.